Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Stretch renderer/README.md

 ## Additional information

-See [Stretch function](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/stretch-function.htm) in the *ArcMap* AGSdocumentation for more information about the types of stretches that can be performed.
+See [Stretch function](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/stretch-function.htm) in the *ArcMap* documentation for more information about the types of stretches that can be performed.

 ## Tags